gzholtkevych/DDS-Simulation/docs/index.rst

 ------------

-In some definition DDS is a set of servers that are communicating between each other by links (by read/write messages).
+In some definition DDS is a set of servers that are communicating between each other through links (by read/write messages).
 Another their purpose, not less important than, is listening to read/write requests from DDS users.
 Thus, the nodes need to be activated somehow.
 But this is just a simulation, so the node does not need to be a thread, then some system to start nodes need to be activated.
 This will be